Council liability for injury or damage to property

 Can we help?

-This is because we cannot decide whether a council is liable, or whether compensation should be paid.
-Only a court can decide these matters.
+This is because we cannot make a ruling that a council is liable or order that compensation be paid.
+Only a court can do this.

 Common complaints about council liability for injury and damages